When Deep Learning Meets Polyhedral Theory: A Survey: Optimizing Over a Trained Neural Network

 Chemical engineering also presents applications where surrogate models have proven beneficial for optimization, as is the subject of recent reviews \citep{bhosekar2018advances,mcbride2019overview,tsay2019110th}.
-In particular, ReLU neural networks can be seamlessly embedded in larger MILP problems such as flow networks and reservoir control where the other constraints are also mixed-integer linear \citep{grimstad2019surrogate,Planning,yang2022modeling}.
-Focusing on control applications where the neural network is embedded in a MILP that must be solved repeatedly, \cite{katz2020integrating} showed how multiparametric programming can be used to learn the solution map of the resulting MILP itself, which is also piecewise affine.
+In particular, ReLU neural networks can be seamlessly embedded in larger MILP problems such as flow networks and reservoir control where the other constraints are also mixed-integer linear \citep{grimstad2019surrogate,Planning,yang2022modeling,liu2025diffconvex}.
+Other recent uses for ReLU neural networks within MILP models are for representing the uncertainty in response variables in stochastic optimization~\citep{alcantara2023misp} and as a proxy for solving routing problems associated with a facility location problem~\citep{kaleem2024locationrouting}.
+Focusing on control applications where the neural network is embedded in a MILP that must be solved repeatedly, \cite{katz2020integrating} use multiparametric programming to learn the solution map of the resulting MILP itself, which is also piecewise affine.
 An emerging area of research uses verification tools to reason about neural networks used as controllers, e.g., see \citet{ARCH_COMP_20}.
 These applications involve optimization formulations combining the neural network with constraints defining the controlled system.
-For example, verification can be used to bound the reachable set \citep{sidrane2022overt} (alongside piecewise linear bounds on the dynamical system) or the maximum error against a baseline controller \citep{schwan2022stability}.
+For example, verification can be used to bound the reachable set \citep{sidrane2022overt,sosnin2024scaling} (alongside piecewise linear bounds on the dynamical system) or the maximum error against a baseline controller \citep{schwan2022stability}.